-- (a) With the exception of the pesticides listed in subsection (b) of this section, the requirements of this subchapter apply to persons managing pesticides, as defined in § 7-911, that are hazardous waste, and that meet one or more of the following conditions: - (1) Recalled pesticides that are stocks of a suspended and canceled pesticide that are part of a voluntary or mandatory recall under FIFRA § 19(b), including, but not limited to those owned by the registrant responsible for conducting the recall. - (2) Recalled pesticides that are stocks of a suspended or canceled pesticide, or a pesticide that is not in compliance with FIFRA, that are part of a voluntary recall by the registrant. - (3) Stocks of other unused pesticide products that are collected and managed as part of a waste pesticide collection program. - (b) The requirements of this subchapter do not apply to persons managing the following pesticides:
+- (a) With the exception of the pesticides listed in subsection (b) of this section, the requirements of this subchapter apply to persons managing pesticides, as defined in § 7-911, that are hazardous waste, and that meet one or more of the following conditions: - (1) Recalled pesticides that are stocks of a suspended and canceled pesticide that are part of a voluntary or mandatory recall under FIFRA § 19(b), including, but not limited to those owned by the registrant responsible for conducting the recall. - (2) Recalled pesticides that are stocks of a suspended or canceled pesticide, or a pesticide that is not in compliance with FIFRA, that are part of a voluntary recall by the registrant.

-- (1) Pesticides described in subsection (a) of this section that are managed by farmers in compliance with § 7-203(r). - (2) Pesticides not meeting one or more of the conditions of subsection (a) of this section.
-These pesticides must be managed in compliance with the hazardous waste regulations set forth under subchapters 1 through 7. - (3) Pesticides that do not meet the criteria for waste generation in subsection (c) of this section.

-(c) Generation of waste pesticides

-(1) A recalled pesticide described in subsections (a)(1) and (a)(2) of this section becomes a waste on the first date on which both the generator of the recalled pesticide agrees to participate in the recall, and the person conducting the recall decides to discard the pesticide (e.g., burn the pesticide for energy recovery).

-Note: A recalled pesticide is not waste if the person conducting the recall has made a decision to use a management option that causes the pesticide to be exempt from regulation under § 7-204(a).
-This pesticide, including a recalled pesticide that is exported to a foreign destination for use or reuse, remains subject to the requirements of FIFRA.

-(2) An unused pesticide product described in subsection (a)(3) of this section becomes a waste on the date the generator decides to discard it.
+- (3) Stocks of other unused pesticide products that are collected and managed as part of a waste pesticide collection program. - (b) The requirements of this subchapter do not apply to persons managing the following pesticides: - (1) Pesticides described in subsection (a) of this section that are managed by farmers in compliance with § 7-203(r); - (2) Pesticides not meeting one or more of the conditions of subsection (a) of this section.
+These pesticides must be managed in compliance with the hazardous waste regulations set forth under subchapters 1 through 7, except that aerosol cans as defined in § 7-911 that contain pesticides may be managed as aerosol can universal waste under § 7-912(d)(9); and - (3) Pesticides that do not meet the criteria for waste generation in subsection (c) of this section. - (c) Generation of waste pesticides - (1) A recalled pesticide described in subsections (a)(1) and (a)(2) of this section becomes a waste on the first date on which both the generator of the recalled pesticide agrees to participate in the recall, and the person conducting the recall decides to discard the pesticide (e.g., burn the pesticide for energy recovery). - Note: A recalled pesticide is not waste if the person conducting the recall has made a decision to use a management option that causes the pesticide to be exempt from regulation under § 7-204(a).
+This pesticide, including a recalled pesticide that is exported to a foreign destination for use or reuse, remains subject to the requirements of FIFRA. - (2) An unused pesticide product described in subsection (a)(3) of this section becomes a waste on the date the generator decides to discard it.